walac/walac.github.io/_posts/2022-08-31-kernel-tty.md

 a character to the serial port.
 We count how many times we call it per second.

-Maybe the tracing machinery is causing an overhead, jeopardizing the serial performance?
+Maybe the tracing machinery is causing overhead, jeopardizing the serial performance?
 Let's try another approach:

 ```sh